Skip to main content

 The National Mine Map Repository (NMMR) collects and maintains mine map information for the entire country.
 The NMMR acquires maps through public outreach with state and federal environmental agencies as well as mining companies, engineering and consulting firms, surveying companies, universities, and private citizens.

-The facility stores over 246,000 mine records of closed and/or abandoned, surface, and underground mines throughout the United States.
-The repository contains mines from the 1790s to the present day.
-These maps are archived digitally and on microfilm (aperture cards).
-The database system allows visitors to search the database listing of mine maps available through the NMMR.
+The facility stores data on more than 274,000 mines from throughout the United States.
+The mines have been either closed or abandoned and may be surface or underground mining operations.
+The repository's data dates from the 1790s to the present day.
+The maps are archived digitally and on microfilm (aperture cards).
+The database allows visitors to search through over 40 fields of information collected from the maps.

 Access the NMMR Database System Here